Gun Safety Is The Responsibility Of Every Gun Owner

 Gun Safety Is Your Responsibility If You Own a Gun

 The minute you purchase a gun it is your responsibility to make sure that you only use, handle, and clean your gun in a responsible way.
+You have to spend some money to buy the best quality gun safe and hold your guns there to secure it when you never use your gun.
 If you aren't familiar with guns then that means taking classes and spending time shooting and familiarizing yourself with your gun.

 Even if you have experience handling guns you still need to spend time becoming comfortable with the new one you have just bought.
 Many people die on a regular basis due to their careless handling of a weapon that was designed to do only one thing, and that one thing is killing.